ursatile/jsray/10-web-workers.md

 That message is coming from the `Tracer` itself... so what's going on?

-The answer is: we're using the web worker API in a really inefficient way.
+The answer is: we're using the web worker API in a *really* inefficient way.

 The tracer is taking 0.7 seconds to rip through the entire scene and render every pixel... and for every one of those pixels, it's posting a message to the foreground thread saying "hey, I just rendered pixel (3,4) - it's red!"

 Internally, the browser pushes all those message into a queue, and then processes them as fast as it can.
-So after 0.7 seconds, our tracer has rendered the entire scene, and pushed a few hundred thousand messages onto the queue - one for every rendered pixel.
+So after 0.7 seconds, our tracer has rendered the entire scene, and pushed a few hundred thousand messages onto the queue -- one for every rendered pixel.
 The delay isn't the renderer itself; we're waiting for the browser to dequeue, unpack, and render several hundred thousand messages.

 In the next module, we'll look at a much more efficient way to pass rendered data from the worker back to the main browser thread.